 Car parking at Morden Hall Park

-In March of 2017, Morden Hall Park installed pay and display car parking machines.
-Charging begins on Monday 17 July.
+Remember your loose change for the car parking machines.
 All visitors receive 1.5 hours of free parking.
 Beyond that National Trust members park for free, while there's an hourly charge for non-members.

-Currently, the machines will be able to take cash payments, as well as scan National Trust membership cards to print tickets.
-The machines will not be able to take card payments, but this capability will be added as soon as possible.
+Currently, the machines can take cash payments, as well as scan National Trust membership cards to print tickets.
+The machines can't take card payments, but this capability will be added as soon as possible.

 1 hour FREE